Manvitha-123/M1_Game_Goal/1_Requirements/readme.md

   WHO:

-  - Anyone cam play the game.
+  - Anyone can play the game.

   WHAT: